Nejuf/Ruby-Blackjack/README.md

 - You start out with two cards (one face-up, one face-down).
 - Choose "hit" to draw another card, or "stay" to use the cards you have.
 - A tie with the dealer is a "push"; no money is lost or won.
 - Double-down - double your bet, and receive one, and only one, more card.
-Non-controlling players may choose to double their best as well.
 - Split - if your first two non-ace cards are the same value, you may split them into two separate hands, and play both.
 An additional bet must be added to the new hand.

 ## Setup: ##